JayDee-github/LearnOpenGL/README.md

 * OpenGL 3.3 compatible system
 * Visual Studio 2017

-  (Other versions of VS may work but have not been tested)

 ### Installation
 1. Clone the repo
 2. Open the Visual Studio solution file: